 STUDIES FROM OUR LAB

-The L’Abbé Lab has conducted several studies and surveys to evaluate the dietary intakes of Canadians, critically evaluate dietary guidelines, and address the potential errors inherent in self-reported dietary intakes in the context of obesity research.
+The L’Abbé Lab has conducted several studies to evaluate the dietary intakes of Canadians, critically evaluate dietary guidelines, and address the potential errors inherent in self-reported dietary intakes in the context of obesity research.

 Some of our more recent academic publications include:

 - Identification of an Obesogenic Dietary Pattern Using Partial Least Squares in a Nationally-Representative Sample of Canadian Adults

 - Assessing the Prevalence of Inadequate Intakes of Nutrients of Canadian Adults and Children and Adolescents: Results from the Canadian Community Health Survey 2015.

 - Evaluating Diet Quality of Canadian Adults Using Health Canada’s Surveillance Tool Tier System: Findings from the 2015 Canadian Community Health Survey-Nutrition

 - Changes in the Dietary Patterns of Canadian Adults and Likelihood of Obesity: Results from the Canadian Community Health Survey-Nutrition, Cycles 2004 and 2015

 - Adapting the Healthy Eating Index 2010 for the Canadian Population: Evidence from the Canadian Community Health Survey

 - Identification of Dietary Patterns Associated With Obesity in a Nationally Representative Survey of Canadian Adults: Application of a Priori, Hybrid, and Simplified Dietary Pattern Techniques